 The head of government is the most powerful official in a system of government.
 Formal title does not matter, even if that formal title is ‘head of government’.
 “Head of state” is not a meaningful role.
 To contrast the president and prime minister of France as head of state and head of government is mistaken; the president is both.
 Likewise, the head of government in Iran is not the president, but the Supreme Leader (ولى فقيه « Ŭalī Faqīh » / رهبر « Rahbar »).
 One mark of an institutionalized government is that the head of government is also the person holding whatever is nominally the position that directs the government.
 The fact that Vladimir Putin has been the head of government in Russia regardless of whether he was nominally president or prime minister indicates that the Russian state is not particularly institutionalized.

 The governing class is the subset of the state’s population that participates in making government policy.
+Each state also contains a subject class, the complementary subset that is subject to the state’s power but not a part of its governing class.
 Democracy is impossible to define as a binary.
 Rather, states are more or less democratic as their governing classes are broader or narrower.
 Similarly, dictatorship and autocracy, both essentially referring to rule by a single person, are never absolute; even Stalin and Hitler did not make every government decision, though they did obviously have extraordinary concentrations of power.
 In modern terms, we can at least consider a state undemocratic if significant numbers of adults are excluded from decisionmaking (that is, voting).